NM-TAFE/civ-ipriot-in-class-demos/week14/lesson.md

 1. **It's manual**: We have to remember to run our tests every time we make a change.
 2. **We can only discover one error at a time**: If we have multiple errors, we have to fix one, run the tests, fix the next, run the tests, and so on.
-3. **It's not standardized**: Why did I create a function called `test()` and not `run_tests()`?
+3. **It's not standardized**: should we just put assertions anywhere?
+How do they relate to other tests?
+What if I just want to test the code without running the program?
 4. **I didn't test importing**: Would importing the module and then running the tests work?
 I don't know.
 I hope so.

 There is no clear separation between the tests and the code.
 There is no standard way to run the tests, particularly as the number of modules grows.
 We need a better way.

-Keep in mind that testing code is about testing multiple pathways through the code, so just like as our code grew we needed to start organising it, we need to start organising our tests.
+Keep in mind that testing code is about testing multiple pathways through the code, so just like as our code grew we needed to start organizing it, we need to start organizing our tests.

 ## The `unittest` module